 We've included dates where they're known; not all slides were marked.

-In the years after John F. Kennedy was assassinated, and Jack Ruby gunned down Lee Harvey Oswald in the basement of the Dallas Municipal Building , Dallas came to be known as "the City of Hate."
+President John F. Kennedy was assassinated on Elm Street in 1963.
+Then businessman Jack Ruby shot suspect Lee Harvey Oswald in the basement of the Municipal Building.
+In the following years, Dallas came to be known as "the City of Hate."

-City leaders hated that label.
-Part of the plan to turn that reputation around was a fresh municipal building: Dallas City Hall.
-Construction began in 1972 after famed architect Pei — responsible for works like the pyramid at the Louvre in Paris, the John F. Kennedy Library in Boston and Dallas' Morton Meyerson Center — was chosen for the project.
+City leaders resented that label.
+Part of the plan to turn that reputation around was a new municipal building: Dallas City Hall.
+Famed architect Pei — responsible for works like the pyramid at the Louvre in Paris, the John F. Kennedy Library in Boston and Dallas' Morton Meyerson Center — was chosen for the project, and construction began in 1972.

-The modernist building was completed in 1978 (this slide is from 1974).
+The modernist building was completed in 1978.
 It sits at 1500 Marilla St., next to the Kay Bailey Hutchison Convention Center on the south side of downtown, visible on busy Young Street.

-Here's what it looks like, via Google Street View.
+Below is what the area looks like now using Google Street View.
 To explore City Hall's surroundings, use your cursor or finger to move the 360-degree image around.
 Tap the white arrows to move up and down the street and to turn corners:

-Probably known best to downtown-dwellers the past several years as "home of the West End Chipotle," before that restaurant location closed, the 114-year-old Awalt Building operated as a furniture warehouse for decades.
+For several years this building was probably best known to downtown-dwellers as home of the West End Chipotle, before that restaurant location closed.
+But long before that, the 114-year-old Awalt Building operated as a furniture warehouse for decades.
 Now it's at the heart of the city's historic West End district, on Market and Pacific streets, near the DART West End station.

 The building was headed for the wrecking ball to make way for a parking lot before it was rescued in the 1990s.